Java/Kotlin SDK migration guide

 Statuses

 PNStatus is still used for subscribe calls, while a Result class is used for other requests.
-The set of possible statuses has been reduced and standardized across SDKs.
+The set of possible statuses is reduced and standardized across SDKs.

 Subscribe requests

-For subscribe requests, the PNStatus object is used.
-To get its value, you must add a StatusListener.
+For subscribe requests, use the PNStatus object.
+To get its value, see StatusListener.

 // Adding the status listener to the PubNub client